Lecturer in Organisation and Management Control, and Director of Accounting and Finance MSc

 Marian is a member of the Edinburgh Futures Institute and the Centre for Accounting and Society.

-Marian's research has been published in outlets such as Research in the Sociology of Organizations.
-He has reviewed for various academic journals, including Organization Studies and Accounting, Organizations and Society.
-He was invited to present research seminars at the Universities of Cambridge, Innsbruck and Oxford and regularly presents his research at international conferences.
+Marian's research has been published in academic journals such as Organization Studies, Accounting, Organizations and Society, and Research in the Sociology of Organizations.
+He was invited to present research seminars at the Universities of Cambridge, Innsbruck, Oxford, Warwick and the London School of Economics and regularly presents his research at international conferences and workshops.
 His research has also been featured in media publications such as The Conversation.

 Marian teaches at undergraduate and postgraduate levels.
 He currently supervises two PhD students.
 In addition, he has designed and delivered executive education courses for senior civil servants in the area of strategy execution, performance management and financial management.
 Beyond academia, Marian engages with and consults for several organizations from the public and private sector.